 The gasshou are a type of minka (in English: ‘houses of the people’), a general term used during the Edo era (1603-1868) to refer to any house belonging to the non-samurai classes.

-Some gasshou zukuri may have had an additional loft for sleeping, but for the most part living quarters were located on the lowest floor, bungalow style.
-This is all the more impressive considering it was common for large extended families to live together in one unit.
-In some cases, as many as 30 people lived there together.
-Most gasshou-style farmhouses are now considered Important Cultural Properties, and some of the villages where they are found, like Shirakawa, have been designated UNESCO World Heritage Sights.
+Gasshou were typically farmhouses and some had an additional loft for sleeping, but for the most part, living quarters were located on the lowest floor, bungalow style.
+This was all the more impressive considering it was common for large extended families to live together in one unit.
+In some cases, as many as 30 people lived together.

 It was thought that the steep roofs provided effective protection against snowy weather, but it turns out there’s another reason for it.
 The spacious area under the roof was perfect for raising silkworms and multiple slatted lofts were installed just for this purpose.

 These wriggly housemates were of incredible value to the people of Japan, especially before World War II, when silk exports were a considerable source of foreign currency for the country.
 In the 1920s and 30s, before the invention of nylon, Japan supplied a large portion of the silk that was used to make stockings.